ajread4/procaid_stage2/README.md

 analyze - a capability to perform leadership and density graph analytics on information security data.

 positional arguments:
-  data                  specify the input data for graph creation, can be json file or folder of json files
+  data                  specify the input data for graph creation, can be json file or folder of json files that MUST be new line delimited JSON

 optional arguments:
   -h, --help            show this help message and exit